November 28, 2022

 7 cups water, for cooking

 2. Select the SAUTE setting and adjust to NORMAL.
 When the indicator flashes HOT, add the oil.
-Once the oil is hot, add the shallot, garlic, and bay leaves.
+Once the oil is warm, add the bay leaves, garlic, and shallot.
 Stir and cook for 1 minute.

-3. Add the celery.
+3. Add the celery and carrot.
 Stir and cook for 1 minute.
-You can also add a large carrot sliced in rounds.

 4. Add the tomato.
-Stir and cook for 1 minute. * Grating tomatoes with the large hole side of a box grater is easy and gives you the taste, essence, and beautiful hue of tomato without the skin.
+Stir and cook for 1 minute.
+Puree tomatoes using the large hole side of a box grater or peel and grind in a food processor.

 5. Press CANCEL.
 Add the chile flakes, black pepper, mushroom powder, salt, drained beans, and cooking water.
-Stir. ** Mushroom powder is a fantastic blend that lends a rich taste profile without adding meat or meat broth.
+Stir.
+Mushroom powder is a great vegetarian option to add deeper layers of flavor.

 7. Once the cooking is complete, release the pressure naturally for 10 minutes.
 Then, manually release the remaining pressure.
-Press CANCEL and remove the lid.
+Press CANCEL, remove the lid, and remove and discard the bay leaves.
 Add the parsley.
-Stir and serve piping hot as is or sprinkled with Parmesan cheese and garnished with croutons. * For a 3-quart Instant Pot, cut your ingredients in half.
+Stir and serve piping hot as is or sprinkled with minced kale and/or Parmesan cheese and garnished with croutons.
+For a 3-quart Instant Pot, cut your ingredients in half.
 The process and cook time remain the same, the warmup is 15 minutes, and the recipe makes about 7 cups.
+To make this on the stovetop, use a roomy pot or Dutch oven and follow the instructions above.
+Simmer the soup for about 45 minutes partially covered until the beans are soft, adding water as needed to account for evaporation.

 Comments will be approved before showing up.